Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Related Works

-Also for the aim of car counting, Mundhenk et al. \cite{mundhenk2016large} built their own Cars Overhead with Context (COWC) dataset containing 32,716 unique cars and 58,247 negative targets, standardized to a resolution of 15 cm per pixel, and annotated using single pixel points.
-The authors used a convolutional neural network that they called ResCeption, based on Inception synthesized with Residual Learning.
-The model was able to count the number of cars in test patches with a root mean square error of 0.66 at 1.3 FPS.
+Chen et al.~\cite{Chen2014} applied a technique based on a Hybrid Deep Convolutional Neural Network (HDNN) and a sliding window search to solve the vehicle detection problem {from Google Earth images}.
+The maps of particular layers of the CNN {(last convolutional layer and max-pooling layer)} are split into blocks of variable field sizes, so as to be able to extract features of various scales. {In addition, they modified the sliding windows to contain the main part of the vehicle to be detected.
+Thus,} they obtained an improved detection rate compared to the traditional deep architectures at that time, but with the expense of a high execution time (7~s per image, using a GPU).

-Other works \cite{liang2018car,gebru2017fine} focused on fine-grained car detection, where the objective is to classify cars according to vehicle models and other visual differences, with a classification accuracy that attains 87\%.
-This classification can be used for census estimation and sociological analysis of cities and countries.
-Liu and Mattyus \cite{Liu2015} also classified car orientations and types in aerial images of the city of Munich, with an accuracy of 98\%, but limited the classification to two classes (car or truck).
+{For the aim of car counting, Mundhenk et al.~\cite{mundhenk2016large} built their own Cars Overhead with Context (COWC) dataset containing 32,716 unique cars and 58,247 negative targets, standardized to a resolution of 15 cm per pixel, and annotated using single pixel points.
+The authors used a Convolutional Neural Network that they called ResCeption, based on Inception synthesized with Residual Learning. {The main modification to the Inception architecture is the substitution of 1 $\times$ 1 convolutions by residual projection shortcuts}.
+The model was able to count the number of cars in test patches with a root mean square error of 0.66 at 1.3 FPS (frames per second)}.\\